-The golf club bag typically has 14 slots, with one slot designated for each type of club: driver, fairway woods, hybrids, and irons.
+The golf club bag typically has 14 slots, with one slot designated for each type of club for Beginner: driver, fairway woods, hybrids, and irons.
 That is an easy way to organize your clubs if you want quick and easy access to one particular type of club.

 For example, if you need a 3-iron for a shot over a trap and down a steep slope, you can quickly grab that club without disturbing the other 13 clubs in your bag.

 Click to know :Clean Golf Clubs With Vinegar